 Accepting Credit Cards and Payments

-One important step to starting your store is to turn on a payment method.
-You can turn on the available options by going to Settings > Store > Payment Options.
+One important step to start your store is turning on a payment method.
+Turn on the available options by going to Settings > Store > Payment Options.

 PayPal is the only option that will allow you to accept payment online through your website for JimdoPro and JimdoFree websites.
 JimdoBusiness users can accept credit cards using Stripe.
 There are more options in some European countries with the Payment Options Plus add-on.

-Jimdo does not collect a fee from any of your online sales, although PayPal does take a small fee to process each transaction.
+Jimdo does not collect a fee from any of your online sales, although PayPal and Stripe do take a small fee to process each transaction.
 Neither service charges a monthly fee.

 Setting up PayPal

 Use the PayPal payment processor to accept all major credit and debit cards.
 To do so, you need a free Paypal Payments Standard business account (the paid PayPal Pro accounts will not work with Jimdo).

 Once you have a PayPal account, you will need to collect a few special pieces of information called API Credentials and add them to the Payment Options settings.

 Use the PayPal API tool to get the necessary information.
 All you will need to do is go to that link and enter your PayPal email address and password to get the codes.
 Copy and paste the API Username, API Password, and API Signature into the fields on the Settings > Store > Payment Options section.